eddiedwardlin/healthy-newsletter/README.md

 # healthy-newsletter

-RAG system to that generates healthy meals based on a user's health data.
+RAG system to that generates a healthy meal newsletter based on a user's health data.

 ### Instructions
 1. Create and activate virtual environment